Sourabh-Kumar04/Numpy-Basic/README.md

 - Python 3.8+ installed
 - Git (for cloning the repository)
-- Basic familiarity with Python
+- Basic familiarity with Python programming

 ### Step-by-Step Setup